muratk5n/thirdwave/en/README.md

 ---

-Was checking out some of my 2016 campaign shares; there was lot of "good Dem-bad Trump" takes, some are still funny, here's one with Obama
+Was checking out some of my 2016 campaign shares; there was lot of "good Dem-bad Trump" takes, some are still good, here's one with Obama/Trump

 [[-]](https://pbs.twimg.com/media/FFObWzDXIAQ70tF?format=jpg&name=small)